-Bigg Boss Telugu 3 Winner: Rahul Spligunj To Bag Top Honours?
-Nagarjuna’s Tweet Stuns Fans
+Bigg Boss Telugu 3 Winner: Rahul Spligunj Bags The Honour

 The Nagarjuna-hosted Bigg Boss Telugu 3, which has redefined the tenets of the tellyworld, is set to conclude tonight (November 3, 2019) with a grand finale, to be aired on Star MAA.
 During the episode, 'King' will be announcing the winner and this has piqued the curiosity.
 Recently, it was reported that Rahul Sipligunj had beaten the other finalists (Sreemukhi, Varun Sandesh, Baba Bhaskar, and Ali Reza) to big the big prize, and this created a great deal of buzz amongst fans.
 Now, Nagarjuna has reacted to these rumours and asked his 'followers' to ignore such reports.

-Note: Update: Rahul Sipligunj has emerged as the winner of Bigg Boss Telugu 3 much to the delight of his fans.
-He had quite an eventful stay in the house.